top of page

 • Platelets (clotting/bleeding control)

-• White blood cells (immunity/defence system)
+• White blood cells (immunity/defense system)

-Two things can damage this factory:
+Two main factors can damage this factory:

 1. Cancer itself (especially leukemia, lymphoma, and marrow-infiltrating cancers)